HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 - Freedom is your _final_ goal.
 To be able to do whatever you want, when you want, for as long as you want.
 As an entrepreneur, you get to design your own system.
 - Entrepreneurship is your chance to build your work around your life, not be swallowed up by it.
 Entrepreneurship is _a mindset_, not a title.
 - The first minute of action is worth more than a year of perfect planning.
+It’s not just about doing more, ==it’s also about doing the right things better==.
 - Self-improvement is about solving problems in your life.
 Entrepreneurship is about solving problems in others life.
 When you do both, you unlock purpose, meaning, and fulfillment.
 - As an entrepreneur, you “hunt” for your survival by gathering knowledge, creating a valuable product, and putting it in front of people who could benefit from it.
 - If you believe your product or service can fulfill a _true **need**_, it’s your moral obligation to sell it.
+> Ethics in business means “*don’t sell anything you wouldn’t buy*”.
+- Understand that ethical wealth creation is possible.
+If you secretly despise wealth, it will elude you.
 - You weren't born with an interest.
 You programmed yourself into it.
 You were persuaded of its importance and adopted it to help you achieve your goals in life.
 That's your ***unfair advantage***.
 So find a way to articulate that into story, make it intriguing enough so that you grasp the attention for your audience.
 Embrace and amplify your uniqueness in a way that attracts people to become friends and customers.
 - You are to become the _source_ of your interests to attract an audience.
 Not an influencer, a producer. ***A value creator***, to be exact.
 You are trying to improve the lives of others by consuming, synthesizing, developing, creating, and distributing value.
 The heart of entrepreneurship is creation and innovation.
 - Value creators are those who dedicate themselves to their interests, take it on as their life’s work to explore them, and distill the information into education.